gyselph/eagle-eye/6-ProvDetector/README.md

 # Re-implementation of ProvDetector

-This is a re-implementation of [ProvDetector](https://kangkookjee.io/wp-content/uploads/2021/06/provdetector-ndss2020.pdf)
+This is a re-implementation of [ProvDetector](https://kangkookjee.io/wp-content/uploads/2021/06/provdetector-ndss2020.pdf), which served as a baseline for malware detection.

-The following projects have helped to reproduce the original ProvDetector implementation:
+The following repositories have helped to reproduce the original ProvDetector implementation:
 - [Mimicry paper repository](https://bitbucket.org/sts-lab/mimicry-provenance-generator/src/master/provDetector/)
 - [Some random GitHub repository](https://github.com/nodiff-229/GAT_provdetector/blob/master/main.py)

-There are two versions of ProvDetector: the original unsupervised version, and our adaption to a supervised version.
+There are two versions of ProvDetector: the original **unsupervised** version, and our adaption to a **supervised** version.
 In the supervised setting, both malicious and benign data is seen during the training phase, and a random forest is trained on the binary classification task of malware detection.

 ## Run code